Erudika/scoold/README.md

 - Each instance of the Scoold server needs one Para app for data storage.
 - Two or more instance of Scoold (like a cluster) can connect to the same Para app environment and share the data.
 - Both Scoold and Para can be hosted on the same machine or on multiple machines, on different networks.
+- Scoold talks to Para via HTTP so Para must be directly accessible from Scoold, but can also be hosted on a private network.

 Here's an overview of the architecture:
 <pre>